oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-Operations/helidon-operations.md

 The counter will increment each time the method is called, but will not decrement when it's exited.
 If you wanted to have a particular method report how many threads were currently in it (perhaps to determine when resource limits may be reached) you'd use `@ConcurrentGauge` which would decrement the counter when a thread left the method giving the number of threads in a method.

-A note on names, the default name for a counter is based on the class and method, that can be long (as we'll see in the output soon) but you can override the default name and for counters on *methods* you can specify a name for the counter E.g. `@Counted(names="MyListCounter")` This makes the output easier to understand, but do please chose a sensible name.
+A note on names, the default name for a counter is based on the class and method, that can be long (as we'll see in the output soon) but you can override the default name and for counters on *methods* you can specify a name for the counter E.g. `@Counted(name="MyListCounter")` This makes the output easier to understand, but do please chose a sensible name.
 You can also specify a description of the counter and help text if you like (examples of system generated versions are below)

 That's it, you don't need to do anything else, Helidon will automatically generate a set of counters for all of the requests it processes.